 SplashLearn inspires lifelong curiosity with its game-based PreK-5 learning program loved by over 40 million children.
 With over 4,000 fun games and activities, it’s the perfect balance of learning and play for your little one.

-Color matching is one of the most effective activities when it comes to teaching counting to your little one.
-The bonus in this activity is that your kid not only learns to count but also memorizes the names of different colors effectively.
+Color matching is one of the most effective activities for teaching counting to your little one.
+The bonus in this activity is that your kid learns to count and memorizes the names of different colors effectively.

 What you’ll need